 Unpleasant side effects have been reported by many of the subjects who took lorcaserin, including unusual changes in mood or behavior, thoughts of suicide, hallucinations, heart problems, severe nervous system reactions, and more.
 Patients may need to stop taking the drug as a result.

 Since Belviq is able to activate the body’s serotonin receptors, it may be addictive, and therefore the potential for abuse of Belviq exists.
-Because of the potential for abuse, Belviq is classified as a controlled substance, and is only available by prescription.
-Patients with a prescription should have no trouble finding Belviq, as it can be found in most pharmacies.
-For a non-prescription Phen375 could be a possible option.
+Because of the potential for abuse, Belviq is classified as a controlled substance, and is only available by prescription and only in the United States.
+Not available in Australia as of writing this, so the best bet for us Aussies still remains – Phen375, available without prescriptions.

 It’s important to consider that the longest clinical trial lasted only two years, and therefore it’s unclear what the long-term effects Belviq might have.